Liberal Party of Australia: Holt government (1966–1967)

 Prime Minister Harold Holt (second from left), attending the Manila Summit Conference in Manila, in 1966.

 Harold Holt meeting with 1967 Referendum Aboriginal rights campaigners.

 Harold Holt replaced the retiring Robert Menzies in 1966 and the Holt government went on to win 82 seats to Labor's 41 at the 1966 election.
 Holt remained prime minister until 19 December 1967, when he was declared presumed dead two days after disappearing in rough surf in which he had gone for a swim.
 His body has never been found.

 Holt's ministerial appointments showed strong continuity with the Menzies era, though whilst Dame Enid Lyons had served as the first woman member of Cabinet under Menzies with an honorary role, it was Holt's first ministry that included Australia's first female minister, with Senator (later Dame) Annabelle Rankin serving as Minister for Housing.

 Senator Annabelle Rankin, the first female minister in Australian history.

 Holt increased Australian commitment to the growing War in Vietnam, which met with some public opposition.
 His government oversaw conversion to decimal currency.
 Holt faced Britain's withdrawal from Asia by visiting and hosting many Asian leaders and by expanding ties to the United States, hosting the first visit to Australia by an American president, his friend Lyndon B. Johnson.
 Holt's government introduced the Migration Act 1966, which effectively dismantled the White Australia Policy and increased access to non-European migrants, including refugees fleeing the Vietnam War.
 By the end of 1967, the Liberals' initially popular support for the war in Vietnam was causing increasing public protest.

 Holt also called the historic 1967 Referendum which transferred responsibility for Aboriginal Affairs to the Federal Parliament, and removed a discriminatory clause in the Australian Constitution excluding Indigenous Australians from the census.
 The referendum was one of the few to be overwhelmingly endorsed by the Australian electorate (over 90% voted "Yes").
-Following the success of the referendum, Holt established an Office of Aboriginal Affairs under the Prime Ministers' control, and set up the Council for Aboriginal Affairs, chaired by Reserve Bank of Australia Governor H. C. Coombs.
+Following the success of the referendum, Holt established an Office of Aboriginal Affairs under the prime minister's control, and set up the Council for Aboriginal Affairs, chaired by Reserve Bank of Australia Governor H. C. Coombs.